ZIP: 216

 Encodings of elliptic curve points on Curve25519, BN‑254 \(\mathbb{G}_1\!\) , BN‑254 \(\mathbb{G}_2\!\) , BLS12‑381 \(\mathbb{G}_1\!\) , and BLS12‑381 \(\mathbb{G}_2\) are not affected.

-Encodings of elliptic curve points on the Pallas and Vesta curves in the NU5 proposal 7 are also not affected.
+Encodings of elliptic curve points on the Pallas and Vesta curves 12 used by the Orchard shielded protocol are also not affected.

 Security and Privacy Considerations

 This ZIP eliminates a potential source of consensus divergence between differing full node implementations.
-At the time of writing (February 2021), no such divergence exists for any production implementation of Zcash, but the alpha-stage zebrad node implementation would be susceptible to this issue.
+From February 2023 onward, no known divergence of this type exists for any production implementation of Zcash, but an early alpha version of the zebrad node implementation would have been susceptible to this issue.

 Deployment

-This ZIP is proposed to activate with Network Upgrade 5.
+This ZIP activated with Network Upgrade 5.
 Requirements on points encoded in payment addresses and full viewing keys MAY be enforced in advance of NU5 activation.

 References